gianlazz/Lazztech.Cloud/GianDevNotes.md

 This however doesn't reflect how the addresses section will be after configuring dynamic dns and port forwarding it.

-No I'm going to setup noip ddns on the glinet router.
+Now I'm going to setup noip ddns on the glinet router.

 - https://forum.gl-inet.com/t/accessing-ddns-via-aoxxxxxx-gl-inet-com/1568
 - https://wiki.openwrt.org/doc/howto/ddns.client